zuhlkhorn/terraform-modules/README.md

 ## naming module

-The naming module is a generic module that can be used to create consistent naming convention for resources based on our adopted convention: https://github.com/zuhlkhorn/documentation/blob/main/guidelines/azure_naming.md
+The naming module is a generic module that can be used to create consistent naming convention for resources based on the adopted convention.

 `main.tf`
 ```hcl